Pros and Cons of Sewer Video Inspections During Real Estate Transactions

 • Pinpoint the exact location of problems

 You can pinpoint the exact location of cracks, clogs and other issues in the sewer line.
 This is because the camera gives you coordinates of those problems and the depth of the pipe.
-That makes it easier to fix the issue later.
+That makes it easier to repair a sewer line break later.

 • Provides a reference video